Refugee Archipelago

 A graphic work of reportage chronicling life in Bidi Bidi Settlement, Uganda—the world's first permanent refugee city.

-The following work of graphic reportage, Refugee Archipelago, is a mosaic of oral histories from Bidi Bidi chronicling the experiences of the refugees, relief workers and administrators who call it home....for now.
-It is an authentic account of the daily rhythms, discussions and aspirations of a stateless, voiceless community struggling to exist.
+Refugee Archipelago, the following work of graphic reportage, is a mosaic of oral histories documenting the experiences of refugees, relief workers and administrators residing in Bidi Bidi.
+It is a firsthand account of the daily rhythms, discussions and aspirations of a stateless, voiceless community struggling to exist.
+More poignantly, it is an homage to the spirit of survival in northwest Uganda’s refugee archipelago and the 100 million refugees and displaced peoples worldwide whose stories are seldom heard.

 *Refugee Archipelago was made possible by the consent and support of the Ugandan Office of the Prime Minister.
 All interviews and illustrations have been recorded and recreated faithfully and respectfully.